Abrasive Blasting 101

 If this sounds like your setup, most likely hot air traveling to the blasting cabinet is creating moisture inside the cabinet and preventing abrasive flow after about 30 minutes of blasting.
 That time varies based on your hose size, tank size, gun size, and compressor pump speed.
 Possibly the compressor tank size is small making this condition happen, but what is most likely happening is the compressor tank starts at room temperature then begins to warm as hot compressed air enters the tank.

 This is how you get water in the tank: the tank acts as the first air cooler.
 Compressed air is created, and the hot air warms the tank above room temperature.
 While some of the hot air’s moisture is captured in the tank, some is not.
 Less and less moisture is captured in the tank as the tank warms.
 Next the warm tank passes warm air to the supply hose, and the hose starts to warm.
-This is supply line often creates the water collected in the Air Filter/Water Trap on the machine.
+This supply line often creates the water collected in the Air Filter/Water Trap on the machine.
 Finally, the warm air passes through the air filter water trap with some water vapor.
 This hot, wet, compressed air becomes condensation when it enters the cold steel cabinet – which is cooler than room temperature because the dust collector blower is removing air from the cabinet and creating a “wind chill cooling effect” inside the cabinet.

-Feel the air hose at the tank and assess if it’s warm as it is passes into the cabinet.
+Feel the air hose at the tank and assess if it’s warm as it passes into the cabinet.
 Remember if it feels warm to you, it’s more than 98.6 degrees as it enters a much cooler steel cabinet!
 The difference in temperature between the cabinet and the compressed air can vary as much as 30 to 40.
 Even a higher difference is possible if the machine is located in a very cold shop during the winter!

 You need an air cooler or air dryer to drop the compressed air temperature well below room temperature, which will remove the water vapor before it enters the tank.
 There are many types of air coolers, and dryers are sized so that compressed air spends long enough inside the cooler to drop the air temperature and remove moisture.
 Some types absorb the moisture, others types drop the temperature below ambient but they all dry the air.

 At Media Blast, we recommend ambient dryers; they operate at the machine air inlet and only cool what the machine uses.
 Remember some facilities are cooling massive amounts of compressed air if they are cooling the entire compressed air volume.
-Ambient dryers look similar to an air filter water trap but they chill the air inside the dryer and self-dump the moisture out cooling the air before it enters the cabinet.
-You should purchase a dryer for the volume of air your blasting gun uses.
+Ambient dryers look similar to an air filter water trap but they chill the air inside the dryer and self-dump the moisture out, cooling the air before it enters the cabinet.
+You should purchase a dryer for the volume of air your abrasive blasting gun uses.

 ProTip: You can easily test your compressed air for moisture and also see how an ambient dryer works at the same time.
 Use an older type blow-off gun, with a small high velocity tip, held about 1/4″ from the cabinet steel after you have run for 30 minutes.
 Hold it perpendicular and start the blow-off gun holding it in place for 10 seconds.
 If you see small beads of moisture being created against the steel cabinet, your air is wet.
 This is often also how an ambient dryer works by super chilling compressed air inside the dryer.